-Blake Morgan’s property group has a specialist team of telecoms lawyers who advise on property related telecoms code issues.
+Blake Morgan has a specialist team of telecoms lawyers who advise on property related telecoms code issues and commercial contracts.

 Our team are experts and advise landowners, third party infrastructure providers and fixed line broadband suppliers on the complex law surrounding the old Telecoms Code and the new Electronic Communications Code which came into force on 28 December 2017.

-Our telecoms lawyers regularly act for landowners seeking to gain vacant possession of telecoms sites earmarked for commercial or residential development and for investment landlords and corporate occupiers entering into agreements with telecoms operators for the provision of telecoms services to their investment properties or business premises.
+Our telecoms property lawyers regularly act for landowners seeking to gain vacant possession of telecoms sites earmarked for commercial or residential development and for investment landlords and corporate occupiers entering into agreements with telecoms operators for the provision of telecoms services to their investment properties or business premises.
+Our commercial lawyers advise on master service agreements and telecoms project agreements, to include off-shore wind farm networks and communications as a service.

 Main Areas Of Practice